DiegoCaridei/AndroidBurpCertificate/README.md

-#Usage
+# Usage

 The initial step is to configure Burp in the following manner.

 ![image info](./screen/burp.png)

-After connecting your Android device to ADB (ADB Connect), you should execute the install.sh script.
+execute the install.sh script.

-#Install the module in Magisk
+# Install the module in Magisk

 Prior to installing the module, it is necessary to activate Zygisk.
 Launch the Magisk app and click on the settings icon located at the top-right corner.
 Then, enable "Zygisk: run parts of Magisk in the zygote daemon:".